ssfr91/plasticity-models/README.md

 # plasticity-models
-This repository is dedicated to plasticity models used in the materials sciences.
+This repository is dedicated to plasticity models used in materials science.